 - For the green "grass": Place some shredded/desiccated coconut in a ziplock bag with a drop or two of green food dye.
 Work the dye into the coconut with your fingers outside of the bag and you will soon see the coconut turn green.
 Keep going until the coconut is totally green.
 Add more color if needed.

-- To decorate: With a large round nozzle pipe around the surface of your carrot cupcake with the green frosting
+- With a large round nozzle pipe around the surface of your carrot cupcake with the green frosting.

-- Once decorated store the cupcakes in the fridge for up to 4 days.
-Let them reach room temperature before eating.
+- Once decorated store the cupcakes at room temperature for up to 3 days.

 If you don’t have a small cupcake tray use silicone cupcake liners.